-Their journey north sparked a Trump tweetstorm
+This year, the annual US-bound migrant caravan sparked a Trump tweetstorm

 It's become an annual tradition, and getting publicity has always been a goal for this and other so-called "caravans" that periodically make their way through Mexico.

-This year's journey is getting even more attention than usual after a series of tweets Sunday from US President Donald Trump.
+This year's journey is getting even more attention than usual after a series of tweets earlier this month from US President Donald Trump.

 Trump's tweets place the caravan at the center of the US immigration debate, suggesting that the latest waves of people are coming to the United States because of lax laws that don't do enough to crack down on illegal immigration.